Servallou/trymychess/README.md

 ### Features

-    - pawndev0.0.0 is about to make an unfunctionnal board.
+    - pawndev0.0.0 : The Board Update.

 ### Versions

-    - from pawndev0.0.0_0 to pawndev0.0.0_3 : making the chessboard
+    - from pawndev0.0.0_0 to pawndev0.0.0_4 : making the chessboard

 *Last version is -> pawndev0.0.0_3*